 - Who you are writing for

-What you would want to know about this topic
+- What you want the reader to learn about this topic

-How you will format your content – subtopics, headings, images, bullet points etc.
+- How you will format your content – with sub-topics, headings, images, bullet points etc

-Big blocks of text are not appealing to read, so as you plan, think about where you can add a paragraph break, subheading, image or video to break up the spacing.
+Big blocks of text are not appealing to read, so as you plan, think about where you can add graphic elements and attractive visuals to enhance the overall experience.